danyalsaqib/deepface_benchmarking/README.md

 The notebook is originally meant to be used on Colab.
 However, it can just as easily be run on a Jupyter Notebook with slight modifications.

 ### For Colab
 For using the Notebook on Colab, you first need to go to your Google Drive, and create a new Folder where the data will be stored.
 In our case, the folder was named 'face_benchmark_results_2'.
 After creating this folder in 'My Drive', go ahead and upload all of the generated csv files from the previous section into this folder.
 After all of the csv files have been uploaded, you need to create two additional folders within the same directory.
 The first folder will be named 'Results", and the second folder will be named 'Overall Statistics'.
 Leave these two folders empty for now.
-The directory shoud look something like this:
+The directory should look something like this:

 - face_benchmark_results_2
   - Results